 Hormones play a role in too many physiological functions to count across a crazy wide range of organisms, and measuring them can give us clues about whether things are working as they should.

-They’re also able to coordinate reproductive physiology, psychology, and behavior towards the same goals.
+They’re also able to coordinate reproductive physiology, psychology, and behavior toward the same goals.

 Luckily, it’s never been easier to learn about these magical little messengers — so easy, in fact, that you can do it in your jammies.
 Check out what else we’ve got to say about reproductive hormones, and take our quiz if you’re ready to get a customized hormone panel sent your way!